 As your Couchbase cluster gets bigger, you will need to spread out your Couchbase server nodes in more than one rack.
 To maintain high availability, you may want the cluster to survive the failure of an entire rack.
 This way, the failure of any one rack will not make all the copies of your data unavailable.

 With rack awareness in Couchbase Server 2.5, you can configure nodes into server groups where all of the servers in a group are in a single rack.
 Grouping servers into server groups ensures that replica data partitions are not on the same rack as the primary partitions.
-For example, as shown in Figure 1, there are 3 server groups each containing 3 server nodes.
+For example, there are 3 server groups each containing 3 server nodes.
 The cluster has 2 replicas (3 copies of the data) and the replica copies are on different racks.
 The configuration is balanced because every server group has the same number of server nodes.

-As shown in Figure 2 below, when a rack fails and the server nodes are failed over, replica copies in other racks are promoted to active and the app can access the data.
+When a rack fails and the server nodes are failed over, replica copies in other racks are promoted to active and the app can access the data.

 Unlike other databases out there, configuring rack awareness in Couchbase Server is simple – you just have to create the server groups and assign server nodes into particular server groups.
 Rack awareness in Couchbase Server can be configured through the management console or using the REST interface.